animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 You can also use the overloaded <code>load(:File[], :SnapshotFormat, :SnapshotOptions)</code> method to specify which snapshot files to load into the GemFire cache.

-However, Spring Data for GemFire recognizes that a typical developer workflow might be to extract and export data from one environment into several snapshot files, zip all of them up, and then conveniently move the zip file to another environment for import.
+However, Spring Data for VMware GemFire recognizes that a typical developer workflow might be to extract and export data from one environment into several snapshot files, zip all of them up, and then conveniently move the zip file to another environment for import.

-Therefore, Spring Data for GemFire lets you specify a jar or zip file on import for a `cache`-based Snapshot Service, as follows:
+Therefore, Spring Data for VMware GemFire lets you specify a jar or zip file on import for a `cache`-based Snapshot Service, as follows:

 ```highlight